varadtote/porfolio/README.md

 # porfolio

-Below are some templates we will finalize one (https://jamstackthemes.dev/theme/#archetype=portfolio)
+Below are some templates finalize one (https://jamstackthemes.dev/theme/#archetype=portfolio)